 In the eye, the following changes may occur in the fundus

 - Grade I: Arteriolar narrowing leading to copper wire and silver wire appearance.

 - Grade II: Arteriovenous nipping where arteries cross the vein.

 - Grade III: In addition to Grade II changes, superficial flame-shaped and deep dot-like hemorrhages and cotton wool exudates.

 - Grade IV: Grade III changes with papilledema.

 Symptoms of Hypertension

-Hypertension is silent disease and there are no specific symptoms associated.
-In fact, many persons with high blood pressure are not even aware of that they have this condition.
+Hypertension is a silent disease and there are no specific symptoms associated.
+In fact, many persons with high blood pressure are not even aware that they have this condition.

 The clinical features may be due to the elevated BP itself, target organ involvement or due to underlying disease, as in secondary hypertension.